Matt L's Posts

 Just this weekend I watched a rare Frank Borzage film titled: MAN’S CASTLE.
 Made in 1933 it stars Spencer Tracy and Loretta Young in Depression era America who find each other.
 It’s both romantic and tough.
 I say it is rare because it is not on video or DVD.
 One of the reasons could be because it is 66 minutes long.
 Great film.

-Rate The Last Film You Watched over 4 years ago
+Rate The Last Film You Watched about 5 years ago

 Two best films I saw at the AFI festival in LA were Revanche an excellent Austrian film by Götz Spielmann and The Headless Woman the latest film by Lucrecia Martel who has helped give a lift to Argentinian film.
 Both have distributors and are more than worth a look.